wireservice/csvkit/docs/scripts/csvstack.rst

 .. warn::

-    If you redirect output to an input file like ``csvstack file.csv > file.csv``, the file will grow indefinitely.
+    If you redirect output to an input file like :code:`csvstack file.csv > file.csv`, the file will grow indefinitely.

 Examples
 ========